webplatform/docs/html/elements/meter/index.md

 </table>

-<p>The meter element defines a value between a minimum or maximum.
+The meter element defines a value between a minimum or maximum.
 This can be used for fundraisers, test results, or a number of other things.
 It should not be used as a progress bar.
 For that, use the [[html/elements/progress|progress element]].
 You should give a description of the meter within the tags, such as <code>&lt;meter min&#61;&quot;0&quot; max&#61;&quot;10&quot; value&#61;&quot;5&quot;&gt;5 out of 10 squares occupied&lt;&#47;meter&gt;</code>.
-This meter can also have various attributes on it, such as the optimum, high and low values.</p>
+This meter can also have various attributes on it, such as the optimum, high and low values.

+The content of the '''meter''' element should represent the set min/max/value attributes in human readable form.
+This will be picked up by assistive technologies as well as act as a fallback for browsers not supporting the element.

 ===Attributes===